wreulicke/regodocs/README.md

 # regodocs

 Document Generator from Rego.
-This generates markdown from rego files.
+This generates markdown files from [annotations](https://www.openpolicyagent.org/docs/latest/policy-language/#metadata) in rego files.

+This tool aims to help documentation for conftest.

 ## Install